xschen-beb/CyberThreat-Eval/output/Black Basta-Affiliated Water Curupira’s Pikabot Spam Campaign.md

 1. **User Education and Awareness:**
    - Conduct regular training sessions for employees on recognizing phishing emails.
    - Encourage users to hover over links to verify destinations before clicking.
-   - Advise users to verify the senderís identity and email content before opening any attachments.
+   - Advise users to verify the sender‚Äôs identity and email content before opening any attachments.

 2. **Email Security:**
-   - Deploy advanced email security solutions such as Trend Microô Deep Discoveryô Email Inspector.
+   - Deploy advanced email security solutions such as Trend Micro‚Ñ¢ Deep Discovery‚Ñ¢ Email Inspector.
    - Employ custom sandboxing and advanced analysis techniques to block malicious emails.

 3. **Endpoint Protection:**
-   - Use endpoint protection solutions like Trend Micro Apex Oneô for automated threat detection and response.
+   - Use endpoint protection solutions like Trend Micro Apex One‚Ñ¢ for automated threat detection and response.
    - Ensure endpoints are protected against advanced threats, including fileless malware and ransomware.

 4. **Network Security:**